chrissimpkins/Crunch/README.md

 [Download the dmg installer](https://github.com/chrissimpkins/Crunch/releases/download/v1.0.1/Crunch-Installer.dmg), click it, and drag the Crunch icon to your Applications directory.

 Upgrade by following the same instructions and allowing the new version to replace the old version on your system.

+## Install Crunch Image(s) macOS Service

+Crunch is available as the right click menu macOS service "Crunch Image(s)".
+This tool requires an installed version of the GUI tool because it uses the embedded pngquant and zopflipng executables in the distributed application bundle.

+Please see SERVICE.md for macOS service installation and usage documentation.

 ## Contents